Most of us know baking soda as a kitchen all-rounder.

 make our teeth darker over time and cause unsightly discoloration.

-However, in order to get whiter teeth again, you don't necessarily have to resort to so-called whitening toothpastes, which usually contain a lot of very artificial ingredients and microplastics and are classified by many dentists as too abrasive - i.e. damaging to tooth enamel.
+However, in order to get whiter teeth again, you don't necessarily have to resort to so-called whitening toothpastes, which usually contain many very artificial ingredients and microplastics and are classified by many dentists as too abrasive - i.e. damaging to tooth enamel.

-When brushing your teeth, the fine particles of baking soda are able to remove the discoloring plaque from the tooth surface.
-In order to achieve exactly this effect, the industry uses coarser abrasive particles and microplastics, which are now rare, in whitening toothpastes.
+When brushing teeth, the fine particles of sodium bicarbonate are able to remove the discoloring plaque from the tooth surface.
+To achieve precisely this effect, the industry adds coarser abrasive particles and now less common microplastics to whitening toothpastes.

-White teeth with baking soda - can that also be harmful?
+Whitening teeth with baking soda - can it be harmful?

-Sodium bicarbonate is controversial because it can be potentially harmful to teeth.
+Sodium bicarbonate is controversial as it can potentially be harmful to teeth.
 Some suspect that the crystalline form of baking soda destroys tooth enamel.

-This is certainly the case if baking soda is used dry directly on the tooth and the brushing technique is rough and too hard.
-However, when baking soda is dissolved in water or, better yet, in saliva, it is one of the less abrasive agents used in dental care and still removes deposits, as studies show .
+This is certainly the case when baking soda is used dry directly on the tooth and with a coarse and excessively hard brushing technique.
+However, when baking soda is dissolved in water or better in saliva, it is one of the less abrasive agents used in dental care and still removes deposits, as studies have shown.

 In our teethlovers tooth powder, for example, we use very finely pulverized baking soda, which, in combination with healing chalk and clay, enables a gentle brushing process.